Humana is making real-time updates to our processes in response to COVID-19 so we can better serve and support our

 Suspension of Medicare sequestration

 The Coronavirus Aid, Relief and Economic Security (CARES) Act, signed into law on March 27, includes provisions to temporarily suspend the Medicare sequester between May 1, 2020, and Dec.
 31, 2020.
 The Consolidated Appropriations Act 2021 extends the temporary sequestration suspension through March 31, 2021.
 On April 14, 2021, the CARES Act was amended and the temporary sequestration suspension extended through December 31, 2021.
 As of December 10, 2021, Protecting Medicare and American Farmers from Sequester Cuts Act extends the temporary sequestration suspension through March 31, 2022.
-During this time, Medicare plans will not have Centers for Medicare & Medicaid Services (CMS) premium and fee-for-service claim payments reduced, as they are currently.
+During this time, Medicare plans will not have Centers for Medicare & Medicaid Services (CMS) premium and fee-for-service claim payments reduced.